 If you are admitted to the hospital as an inpatient, you are covered under Medicare Part A, and the $1,600 deductible for 2023 applies.

-Copayments and coinsurance may differ for beneficiaries enrolled in a Medicare Advantage plan.
-In most cases, the Part A and Part B deductibles still apply.
+Copayments, coinsurance and deductibles may differ for beneficiaries enrolled in a Medicare Advantage plan.

 Keep in mind that Medicare Advantage plans often restrict you to doctors and providers within the plan’s network.
 Seeking care outside your network will likely cost more.

 If you have AFib, your doctor or health care team will focus on helping you regain a normal heart rhythm, controlling your heart rate and preventing blood clots.